2014 Scottish independence referendum: International reaction

 There was a large international reaction to the results of the Scottish independence referendum.
 The White House congratulated Scotland on their "full and energetic exercise of democracy".
 President Barack Obama noted the "debate, discussion, and passionate yet peaceful deliberations" and welcomed the result, saying he looked forward to "continuing our strong and special relationship with all the people of Great Britain and Northern Ireland".

 John Baird, the Minister of Foreign Affairs of Canada, welcomed the decision and praised the conduct of the referendum.
-The Premier of Quebec, Philippe Couillard, said that there were limited comparisons between Scotland and Quebec, where the sovereignty movement lost referendums in 1980 and 1995, and suggested a devolved model similar to federalism as a possible future model for the UK: "I think that if the Scots had what we have, Quebecers within Canada, they probably would be quite happy".
+The Premier of Quebec, Philippe Couillard, said that there were limited comparisons between Scotland and Quebec, where the sovereignty movement lost referendums in 1980 and 1995, and suggested a devolved model similar to federalism as a possible future model for the UK: "I think that if the Scots had what we have, Quebecers within Canada, they probably would be quite happy."
 Stéphane Bédard, leader of the Parti Québécois, described himself as "disappointed" by the result.

 Angela Merkel, the Chancellor of Germany, said that, "We [the German government] have always respected the fact that this referendum was called and that the central government in London agreed to this.
 And now we respect the outcome of it as well".
 When asked how she felt about the result she replied "I will not comment on this but just smile".
-Matteo Renzi, Prime Minister of Italy, released a statement saying that "The Italian government, also in its capacity as duty president of the EU, hails the result of the vote democratically expressed by the Scottish people," he later sent a message to David Cameron where he said that Scotland "recognised and appreciated diversity" without "fragmenting".
+Matteo Renzi, Prime Minister of Italy, released a statement saying that "The Italian government, also in its capacity as duty president of the EU, hails the result of the vote democratically expressed by the Scottish people"; he later sent a message to David Cameron where he said that Scotland "recognized and appreciated diversity" without "fragmenting".

-Ireland's Taoiseach, Enda Kenny, stated that the Irish government would respect the "democratic decision that Scotland should remain as part of the United Kingdom", he went on to say how "As neighbours, friends and partners across political, economic, cultural and many other spheres, relations between Ireland and Britain have never been stronger.
+Ireland's Taoiseach, Enda Kenny, stated that the Irish government would respect the "democratic decision that Scotland should remain as part of the United Kingdom", he went on to say how "As neighbours, friends, and partners across political, economic, cultural, and many other spheres, relations between Ireland and Britain have never been stronger.
 We look forward to working with all parties across these islands in the years ahead.
 The Good Friday Agreement of 1998 is the historic template for harmonious and mutually beneficial development of the totality of relationships among the peoples of these islands.
 In particular, it has led to a transformation in relationships between the two great traditions on this island".